HATS-ICT/ml-agents-dodgeball-env-ICT/README.md

 ![EliminationVideo](/doc_images/ShorterElimination.gif)

-The original dodgeball environment includes the option for capture the flag, but we did not it during the course of this project.
+The original dodgeball environment includes the option for capture the flag, but we did not use it during the course of this project.
 All results and scenes take place in the Elimination gamemode.

 ## Training